What Are Whiteflies and Why Are They a Problem?

 Long-Term Prevention Tips

-- Regular Inspections: Check plants weekly for early signs of infestation.
+- Inspect plants weekly for early signs.

 Pet Safety and Plant Selection